enderta/TestingProject/readme.md

     password=<your_password>
     ```

-* Please replace contact me for data to run this project
+* Please contact me for data to run this project